OHDSI/Broadsea/README.md

   - Loads Phoebe files into an existing OMOP Vocabulary hosted in a Postgres instance (can be Broadsea's atlasdb or an external one)
   - Note: your Atlas instance must use this OMOP Vocabulary as its default vocabulary source in order to use this feature
   - Once complete, the phoebe-load container will finish with an exit status; you can remove this container

+- openldap
+  - For testing security in Atlas, this Open LDAP container can be used to assess security needs

+- posit-connect
+  - For sites with commercial Posit Connect licenses, this can be useful for convenient publication of Shiny apps

 ### SSL